 Italian Driving Laws – ZTL

-If you drive in the ZTL without permission, you’ll have a nice fine waiting for you on your arrival home (or months later!).
+If you drive in the ZTL without permission, you’ll have a nice fine waiting for you when you get home (or months later!).
 You’ll also have an additional administrative fee from the rental car agency.
-If you don’t pay the fine, a collections agency will be hired to collect the fees.
+If you don’t pay the fine, a collections agency based in your home country may be hired to collect the fees (rare, but it does happen).
 Travel forums are teeming with posts on the infamous ZTL tickets.

 Need to call the rental car agency from home?
 Check out our post Calling Italy From the USA.